 #ECHTMANNELIJK - A new norm for masculinity

-#EchtMannelijk sets a new standard: true masculinity is about respect and responsibility.
-With confronting messages in public spaces, the campaign sparked a national conversation about safety and masculinity.
+#EchtMannelijk sets a new norm: real masculinity is about respect and responsibility, not dominance.
+With confronting messages in public space, the campaign opened a national conversation about safety and masculinity - on zero budget.

 Mission

-#EchtMannelijk (#RealManly) reframes masculinity.
-It shows that real manliness has nothing to do with dominance or entitlement, but everything to do with respect, responsibility, and protecting the freedom and safety of others.
-Sexual violence doesn’t start with sexual violence.
-It begins much earlier: in everyday sexism, micro-aggressions, silence among peers, and a culture in which women’s discomfort is dismissed as “normal.
-Our mission is to shift that culture. #EchtMannelijk intervenes as early as possible in the scale of sexual violence, activates men as allies, and builds a society where we stop sexual violence before it starts.
+Sexual violence doesn't start with sexual violence.
+It begins much earlier: in everyday sexism, micro-aggressions, the silence among men, and a culture that waves away women's discomfort as "normal." #EchtMannelijk shows that real masculinity has nothing to do with dominance or entitlement, and everything to do with respect, responsibility, and protecting the freedom and safety of others.
+Our mission is to shift that culture: to intervene as early as possible on the scale of sexual violence, to activate men as allies, and to build a society that prevents violence before it starts.

 Approach

-The power of #EchtMannelijk lies in how directly it targets the root of the problem in the most simple way.
-Because we have zero budget or partners, we started with one trial post on social media to see if the message resonated.
-It had texts that challenged or redefined what masculinity means in the context of (micro-)violence against women, together with men posing for the camera with the text: 'I help build a culture in which women also feel safe'.
-The post exploded after which the message appeared on billboards, message trailers, and digital screens in high-traffic locations such as train stations, city squares, and highways.
-Each displayed our first confronting question: “Ask a woman how often she feels unsafe.”
+The power of #EchtMannelijk lies in how directly and simply it hits the core of the problem.
+On zero budget, we started with a single trial post on social media to see whether the message would resonate: portraits of men beside the line "I help build a culture in which women also feel safe," alongside texts that sharpened the idea of masculinity in the context of (micro-)violence against women.
+The post was shared en masse.
+From there the message moved to billboards, message trailers, and digital screens in high-traffic places (train stations, city squares, highways) each carrying our first confronting question: "Ask a woman how often she feels unsafe."

 Insight

-More than half of Dutch women have experienced sexual harassment at some point, and one in ten experience sexual violence every year (CBS, 2023).
-For many men, these numbers are shocking.
-Not out of guilt, but out of genuine disbelief.
+More than half of Dutch women experience sexual harassment at some point, and one in ten experiences sexual violence every year (CBS, 2023).
+For many men, those numbers are shocking; not out of guilt, but out of genuine disbelief.
 Most have never asked the women in their lives how often they feel unsafe.
-The first phase of the campaign bridges that empathy gap.
-It makes visible what women already know, and what men need to understand in order to change.
+That is the empathy gap: what is daily reality for women stays invisible to many men.
+Closing that gap is the first condition for change.

 Idea